dsausa/dsa-ui/readme.md

 >>>#### `/components`

 Each component has its own directory.
-Each contains a `.tsx` file that contains the component itself as well as tests and stylesheets (which can be ignored in favor of tailwind).
+Each contains a `.tsx` file that contains the component itself as well as tests and stylesheets.

 >>#### `/stories`